homerhanumat/pweb/content/about/_index.md

 ---
 title: ABOUT
-description: infromation about Homer White
+description: information about Homer White

 ---
 I'm not going to make a big effort, here; after all, this is just to help you illustrate how your Hugo project might go.